daoson12/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that prints the file named iamfile.
 The file iamafile will be in the /tmp directory when we will run your script.
 13. We are symbols, and inhabit symbols
 Create a symbolic link to /bin/ls, named _ls_. the symbolic link shoul be created in the current working directory
+14. copy HTML files
+Create a file that copies all the HTML file from the current working directory to the parent